jademind/poltertools/README.md

 │   └── themes/          # Your Ghost themes
 ├── ghost_backups/       # Backup archives
 ├── poltertools.sh       # Main script
-├── poltertools.config   # Non-sensitive configuration
-├── poltertools.secrets  # API keys and secrets (gitignored)
+├── poltertools.config.example  # Configuration template
 └── docker-compose.yml   # Docker configuration
 ```

-### Security

-- All sensitive data (API keys, secrets) should be stored in `poltertools.secrets`
-- The `poltertools.secrets` file is gitignored to prevent accidental commits
-- Never commit API keys or secrets to version control
-- Always use the example files as templates
+Note: Your actual `poltertools.config` file with API keys will be created locally but is not tracked in git.

 ### Permissions